Blackjacx/Development/mobile-interview.md

+# Intro

+This interview guide has been used in dozens of interviews for mobile iOS as well as some Android candidates.
+It has been improved during each one and also over time by fine tuning the questions using the resources listed at the bottom in the links section.

+Before any interview I usually select a number of questions from each category that I want to ask and create a fresh markdown file in an editor from it.
+During the interview I can easily make notes on each question.

+I hope this guide helps some of you improving and preparing your next, awesome interview 👍

 # What we expect from you?

 - You worked as `<team lead | senior | regular | junior>` for at least two years